yogeshhk/TeachingDataScience/Code/RasaWorkshop/formbot/cli_version/README.md

 Bot loaded.
 Type a message and press enter (use '/stop' to exit):
 Your input ->  hi
 Hello!
 I am restaurant search assistant!
 How can I help?
-Your input ->  I would like a resturant what cuisine?
+Your input ->  I would like a restaurant what cuisine?
-Your input ->  chinese
+Your input ->  Chinese
 how many people?
 Your input ->  for three people? do you want to seat outside?